Definition

 In Simple Terms

-Merkleize All The Things, abbreviated MATT, is an experimental research approach for general smart contracts on Bitcoin, developed by Salvatore Ingala.
-The name was coined…
+Merkleize All The Things (MATT) is an experimental research approach for enabling general smart contracts on Bitcoin, developed by Salvatore Ingala; the name was coined…